 EXPERT ANALYSIS FROM THE PAS ANNUAL MEETING

 Dr. Greeley’s research is funded by the National Institutes of Health, the American Diabetes Association, and the Kovler Family Foundation.
-He reported having no financial conflicts.
+He reported having no financial conflicts and emphasized that he has no financial ties to the University of Chicago’s genetic testing lab.